aqb47/CLSPICE/README.md

 A simple SPICE (Simulation Program with Integrated Circuit Emphasis) implementation in C

 ## What is SPICE
-**Please note that my following explanation glosses over many details about MNA and is applicable only to resistor and independent voltage/ current source circuits.
+**Please note that my following explanation glosses over many details about MNA and is applicable only to circuits consisting of resistors and independent voltage/ current sources (capacitors and inductors complicate things).
 I wrote this for people like me with a very basic understanding of Nodal Analysis, wanting to know more about the process that SPICE programs use.**

 Essentially, all SPICE programs analyse a 'netlist' to get information about nodes, circuit elements and element values within a circuit, and perform an operation called MNA (Modified Nodal Analysis) based on that information.